Betty Broderick: Engagement and marriage

 In 1965, Elisabeth (Betty) met her future husband, Dan Broderick (1944–1989), at the University of Notre Dame in Indiana.
-Dan was born in Pittsburgh, Pennsylvania, the eldest son of a very large Irish Catholic family, whose parents had a similar outlook to the Bisceglias.
+Dan was born in Pittsburgh, Pennsylvania, the eldest son of a very large Irish Catholic family, whose parents had a similar outlook to the Bisceglias'.
 Dan and Betty met at a dance at Notre Dame.
-He was a 21-year-old senior about to graduate and attend Cornell Medical School, and at 17 years old she was pursuing her degree at the College of St. Mary's.
-"Dan never once wavered from his goal of making me his wife.
-He would wait, he would do and say whatever was necessary—even agreeing with me when he didn’t and doing things I wanted to do when he didn't—until he had me.
-Nobody ever used the terms 'obsessive-compulsive' or 'stalker' back then, but that is what he was."
-The couple married on April 12, 1969, at the Immaculate Conception Church in Tuckahoe, New York.
-Betty returned from the honeymoon pregnant with their first child, daughter Kim (b.
-1970).
-She gave birth to four more children: daughter Lee (b.
-1971), sons named Daniel (b.
-1976) and Rhett (b.
-1979), and an unnamed boy, who died four days after birth.
+At 17 years old, she was pursuing her degree at the College of Saint Mary, and he was a 21-year-old senior about to graduate from Notre Dame and attend Cornell Medical School.

+In her self-published autobiography several years after her murder conviction, Betty described the beginning of their relationship as "Dan never once wavered from his goal of making me his wife.
+He would wait, he would do and say whatever was necessary, even agreeing with me when he didn't, and doing things I wanted to do when he didn't, until he had me.
+Nobody ever used the terms 'obsessive-compulsive' or 'stalker' back then, but that is what he was."The couple married on April 12, 1969, at the Immaculate Conception Church in Tuckahoe, New York.
+Betty returned from the honeymoon pregnant with their first child, a daughter named Kim (born 1970).
+She gave birth to four more children: daughter Lee (born 1971), sons Daniel (born 1976) and Rhett (born 1979), and an unnamed boy who died four days after birth.